-CAF Receiver SDK also comes with a built-in media player, which provide a seamless and easy playback experience.
+Also, the CAF Receiver SDK comes with a built-in media player, which provides a seamless and easy playback experience.
 Moving forward, more features will be added that automatically work on CAF Sender and CAF Receiver, including ads support, preload, and others.
-It will also provide out-of-box support for Google Assistant.
+It will provide out-of-box support for Google Assistant.
 CAF will dramatically reduce your implementation effort and time to market of new features.

 With all the simplifications and improvements, CAF Receiver SDK still provides the same flexibility as before, allowing your own player UI, intercepting and overriding messages, and methods to execute custom business logic.

 Compatibility with senders: A receiver app implemented with the CAF receiver SDK works best with CAF senders; it is also compatible and works with v2 senders.